Queen Mary University of London: Queen Mary Students' Union

+QMSU is student-led and student-run, representing a community of home, international, postgraduate, and undergraduate students.
+The Union advocates for students’ academic interests, wellbeing, equality, and rights, while also creating spaces for community, leadership, and belonging.
+Through elected student officers, the student council, and representative networks, QMSU works to influence university policy and drive positive change.
+It supports hundreds of student societies and sports clubs, delivers campaigns and liberation work, and organises events that enhance student life on and off campus.

+It is primarily led and directed by its elected Executive Officers, supported by a permanent staff team.

-The Students' Union Hub replaces the previous office called the Blomley Centre.
+The Students' Union Hub replaces the previous office called the Blomeley Centre.
 It is named after a former president and VP Education, Laura Blomeley, who completed her term in office with terminal cancer.
-In remembrance of her commitment to QMSU, two key rooms in the new Students' Union Hub have been named after her.

 Sports

 The Merger Cup is a series of annual sporting fixtures played between Queen Mary and Barts and The London (BL) sports clubs.
 The event has taken place since the merger of the two institutions in 1995.
 The results of a number of matches normally played on the same day are combined to determine the overall winner.
 Sporting fixtures include badminton, basketball, football, hockey, netball, rugby, squash, swimming, tennis and rowing.

-In recent times Queen Mary have won the cup in 2005, 2006, 2007 and 2008.
-2009 saw the cup return to the medical school with a 9–7 victory over Queen Mary, but a close 10–9 win brought it back to Queen Mary in 2010.
-In 2011, Barts and The London were Merger Cup winners.
-In 2012 QM won with a 15–7 defeat of BL, QM were also victorious in 2013.
-In 2014 Barts dominated 29–24, winning most major sports in the process.
-In 2016, Barts won against Queen Mary 67–37.